SPD Selector

 Lightning protection challenges: Renewable energy installations occupy large open areas with equipment continuously exposed to weather conditions, making them prime targets for lightning strikes.

-Solar photovoltaic farm air terminals:
+Solar photovoltaic farm strike termination devices:

 Wind turbine lightning protection: